Can you collect unemployment after being incarcerated in the US?

 How much unemployment will my weekly unemployment be?

 How much you receive depends on state law.
-For example, if you are in Mississippi and have worked at least two quarters of your base period, earned at least $780 in your base period, and have earned 40 times your weekly benefit amount in your base period.
-You may receive $235 in weekly benefits.
+In Mississippi, for example, you must have worked at least two quarters of your base period, earned at least $780 in your highest-earning quarter, and earned at least 40 times your weekly benefit amount over the base period.
+The state's maximum weekly benefit is $235, according to Mississippi's MDES eligibility rules.

 How long can you collect unemployment in the US?